 A Sweet Suite

-Our room was gorgeous.
+Our room for the Barbados in one day adventure was gorgeous.
 This is the type of hotel where people can own a unit, and the hotel manages the rentals.
 There are a variety of sizes of suites and hotel rooms.
-Ours was a one-bedroom ocean-view suite, with a massive walk-in shower, in-room laundry, and fully equipped kitchen that’s open to a dining area and living room.
+Ours was a one-bedroom ocean-view suite, with a massive walk-in shower, in-room laundry, and a fully equipped kitchen that’s open to a dining area and living room.
 The end wall of glass doors opens up to bring the outdoors in.
 The huge balcony held a comfortable lounger as well as a high wicker glass-topped table and two chairs.

 The pool area below featured some musical entertainment by local musicians.
 Hearing the steel drums was a great introduction to the Barbadian (Bajan) music vibe.
 Once the musicians finished, the night air and the sound of the waves crashing on the rocks that shelter the beautiful sand beach, lulled you into a relaxed state.